corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/contract-catalogue.md

 The Interest Rate Swap (IRS) contract is a bilateral contract to implement a vanilla fixed / floating same currency interest rate swap.
 In general, an IRS allows two counterparties to modify their exposure from changes in the underlying interest rate.
-Interest rate swaps can be used as hedging instruments or to convert loan types (for example, converting a fixed rate loan to a floating rate loan or vice versa.)
+Interest rate swaps can be used as hedging instruments or to convert loan types, for example, converting a fixed rate loan to a floating rate loan or vice versa.

 See “[Interest rate swaps](contract-irs.md)” for full details on the IRS contract.